 However, nothing in this provision shall (or shall be construed so as to) limit the right of the DMO to bring Proceedings in any other court of competent jurisdiction nor shall the taking of Proceedings in any one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction (whether concurrently or not) if and to the extent permitted by applicable law.
-This clause is for the benefit of the DMO and is in addition to any governing law provision in any other agreement.
+This clause is for the benefit of the DMO.